 Immersion weeks To further spark the children's interest in different subjects and a greater understanding of them, once a term we collapse the timetable to enable everyone to develop a deeper level of learning in a particular area of study and experience true flow.
 This gives pupils the opportunity to discover the subject by working collaboratively together in teams to explore different activities and provocations.
 For example, during our 'Space' themed immersion week, the pupils practiced many of the essential technical and teamwork skills required to be a successful scientist.
 They made all kinds of different rockets (rocket mice, straw rockets, balloon rockets, water rockets and fizzy rockets) and designed spacesuits which Class 1 then showcased on their own fashion runway!
 The week ended with an impressive egg drop from the top of the Piazza simulating a returning space capsule from orbit.
 Other immersions have included an IT week where the children learned key programming and practical skills and took part in 'Robot Wars.'
 In DT week the whole school were challenged to work together collaboratively to create a wooden outdoor classroom, a shelter, table and chairs, waterproof storage and a rain collection system for hand washing.
 Every summer we also showcase a whole school performance.
-The children put on 'Matilda Junior' at The Hawth Theatre, following their very successful first ever outdoor performance of 'Seussical the Musical' the previous year.
-This year they did a medley of their favourite three musicals with 'The Magic of the Musicals' - including Shrek, Frozen and Annie to critical acclaim.
+This year the children will be putting on 'Matilda Junior' at The Hawth Theatre, following their very successful first ever outdoor performance of 'Seussical the Musical' the previous year.